Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-First assume that the level $n$ belongs to Case $\mathscr{A}$.
-The idea of the proof, presented below in detail, is to divide the domain $\BDelta_{n,0}$, by means of rays and equipotential arcs, into some topological disks and one annulus such that $\Bpsi_n$ and $\Bh_{n,0}$ are identical on the boundaries of these domains.
+First assume that level $n$ belongs to Case $\mathscr{A}$.
+The idea of the proof, presented below in detail, is to partition $\BDelta_{n,0}$, by means of rays and equipotential arcs, into several topological disks and an annulus such that $\Bpsi_n$ and $\Bh_{n,0}$ are identical on the boundaries of these domains.